docker-archive/docker-ce/components/cli/docs/reference/run.md

 ```

 The default seccomp profile will adjust to the selected capabilities, in order to allow
-use of facilities allowed by the capabilities, so you should not have to adjust this,
+use of facilities allowed by the capabilities, so you should not have to adjust this.
-since Docker 1.12.
-In Docker 1.10 and 1.11 this did not happen and it may be necessary
-to use a custom seccomp profile or use `--security-opt seccomp=unconfined` when adding
-capabilities.

 ## Logging drivers (--log-driver)